bendabin/bendabin/README.md

 My first actual programming experience started when I left school at the age of 16, where I had completed a 2 year diploma in Electronics and Electrical Engineering and learned how to code in Turbo Pascal and assembly language for microcontrollers.

-My passion and interested for technology eventually resulted in me graduating from University in Electrnics and Electrical Engineering where I had specialised in Embedded Software Engineering.
+My passion and interested for technology eventually resulted in me graduating from University in 2014 with a degree in Electrnics and Electrical Engineering, where I had majored in Embedded Software Engineering.

 <!--